-If the low tire pressure indicator or TPMS indicator comes on, the VSA system automatically turns on even if the VSA system is turned off by pressing the VSA OFF switch (see page 290).
-If this happens, you cannot turn the VSA system off by pressing the VSA OFF switch again.
+If the low tire pressure/TPMS indicator comes on (see page 386), or the multi-information display shows a "CHECK TPMS SYSTEM" message with the indicator flashing (see page 389), the VSA system automatically turns on even if the VSA system is turned off with the VSA OFF switch.
+In this case, you cannot turn the VSA system off by pressing the VSA OFF switch again.